konflux-ci/architecture/ADR/00xx-component-references.md

 Scenario: the user has 5 components.
 One of them is a “bundle” image.
 It contains references to the other four images by digest.
 None of the images are in the same repo.

-* The bundle Component declares that it embeds references to all other operand image Components, by way of the new `ComponentEmbedding` CR.
+* The bundle Component declares that it `depends on` all other operand image Components, by way of the new field on the Component CR.
-* [integration-service] will always skip testing for all components except for the bundle image Component, because the bundle image Component declares that it embeds references to all other Components.
+* [integration-service] will always skip testing for all components except for the bundle image Component, because the bundle image Component declares that it depends on all other Components.
+(All other Components are **dependency** Components.
+The bundle is the only **dependant** Component.)
 * [build-service] will propagate digest references as a PR to the bundle image, in the same PR Group as the originating PR.
 The PR will be marked as "Draft" to indicate they should not be merged.
 * When the operand image PR is merged, [build-service] will update the PRs it originally filed to